Wedding Entertainment Planning: A Timeline That Actually Works

 Address any concerns

-If you've been worrying about something—now's the time to ask.
+If you've been worrying about something, now's the time to ask.
 Will there be a moment to catch our breath?
 What if the dancefloor empties?
 How will you handle requests from drunk uncles?

 Your DJ has answered these questions hundreds of times.
 Let them reassure you.
+That reassurance is half the point of having a proper planning process in the first place.

 On the Day: Trust and Enjoy